carlosedinsonconcepcion/php-bingo-gato/readme.md

 | N | 31 | 45 |
 | G | 46 | 60 |
 | O | 61 | 75 |

+### Checkinig Bingo Cards
+- We need to check player's cards when they call Bingo (so that a winner can be decided)
+- When a player calls Bingo check if all numbers on his\her card have been called
+- Determine whether a player is winner or not